john-bieren/loc/README.md

 ### Binary releases

-Binaries for Windows and Linux on x86_64 are [available](https://github.com/john-bieren/loc/releases) starting from v3.0.0.
+Binaries for Windows and Linux on x86_64 are [available](https://github.com/john-bieren/loc/releases).

 ### Build from source